ohaiibuzzle/decky-spoof-dpi/README.md

-# SpoofDPI plugin for Decky
+# SpoofDPI plugin for Decky Loader

-For those time where your ISP really don't want you to use Steam for some reason.
+An anti-censorship tool for Decky Loaader.
+Just for the occasions where your ISP really don't want you to use Steam for some reason.

 Out of the box config should be OK for most use cases, but you can always tweak them as necessary